-StoneCrabs is a contemporary theatre company creating unique performance experiences, providing the YES to the development of young theatre makers and the production of new and international untold stories through physicality, charged word and strong imagery at the highest standards.
+StoneCrabs is a contemporary theatre company creating unique performance experiences, providing the space for the development of young theatre-makers and the production of new and international untold stories through physicality, charged word and strong imagery at the highest standards.

 StoneCrabs’ activities have three strands:

 - Engagement & participation of young people and the community in projects celebrating cultural diversity;